What Is A Domestic Violence Restraining Order In Los Angeles County?

 If your spouse has made it clear to you that she does not want to have communication with you, then further contact would be civil harassment, and it warrants a domestic violence restraining order, because of the relationship between you and your spouse, and children.
 Obviously, you would want to fight that and show proof that you didn’t have noticed that you weren’t supposed to contact her anymore.

 Anyone can try to get a domestic violence restraining order, as long as they meet the requirements for a domestic violence restraining order.
 It really just requires one person harassing another person, between two parties of a familiar nature.
 In other words, they are husband and wife, brother and sister, or some other domestic relationship.

-Will There Be An Automatic Protective Order Placed Against Me If I Was Arrested For Domestic Violence In Los Angeles?
+Automatic Protective Order If Arrested For Domestic Violence In Los Angeles

 Once the criminal matter goes to court, a protective order is put into place against the offending spouse.
 Then you have a civil remedy, which is the restraining order or the domestic violence restraining order, and the criminal remedy.